briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

 its final determination by ordinary mail to all of the parties to the appeal within fifteen (15) days after issuing the final determination.
-The taxpayer or the Tax Administrator may appeal the Board of Tax Review's final determination as provided in [Section 5717.011][ORC Section 5717.011] of the Ohio R.C.
+The taxpayer or the Tax Administrator may appeal the Board of Tax Review's final determination as provided in [Section 5717.011][ORC Section 5717.011] of the ORC.

 6. _(F)_ The Board of Tax Review created pursuant to this section shall adopt rules governing its procedures and shall keep a record of its transactions.
-Such records are not public records available for inspection under [Section 149.43][ORC Section 149.43] of the Ohio R.C.
-Hearings requested by a taxpayer before a Board of Tax Review created pursuant to this section are not meetings of a public body subject to [Section 121.22][ORC Section 121.22] of the Ohio R.C.\
+Such records are not public records available for inspection under [Section 149.43][ORC Section 149.43] of the ORC.
+Hearings requested by a taxpayer before a Board of Tax Review created pursuant to this section are not meetings of a public body subject to [Section 121.22][ORC Section 121.22] of the ORC.\
 (Ord.
 2018-22.
 Passed 3-26-18.)

 ## 124.22   Authority to create rules and regulations